z3h4/useful-commands/HTML & CSS/css.md

                 "sidebar main"
                 ".       footer";

+    2.  `grid-area`

-    2.  `grid-area`: for each item we set this area
+        - For each individual item we set this area
         - We don't use quotes when specifying the areas.

               grid-area: header;